-During 2009, the IPAWS Program Management Office (PMO) worked with the Department of Homeland Security Science & Technology Directorate (DHS S&T), the Alliance of Telecommunications Industry Solutions (ATIS), and the Telecommunications Industry Association (TIA) to establish a specification for the interface between the federal alert aggregator/gateway and commercial service provider gateways.
-In November 2009, the ATIS/TIA Joint WEA Working Group approved the Joint ATIS/TIA WEA Federal Alert Gateway to CMSP Gateway Interface Specification (J-STD-101) and the specification was adopted as the Government Interface Design Specification for the IPAWS federal alert aggregator/gateway.
-The adoption initiated the 28-month period during which participating Commercial Mobile Service Providers (CSMP) needed to develop, test and deploy their portion of the WEA.
+During 2009, the IPAWS Program Management Office (PMO) worked with the Department of Homeland Security Science and Technology Directorate (DHS S&T), the Alliance of Telecommunications Industry Solutions (ATIS), and the Telecommunications Industry Association (TIA) to establish a specification for the interface between the IPAWS Open Platform for Emergency Networks (IPAWS-OPEN) and commercial service provider gateways.
+In November 2009, the ATIS/TIA Joint WEA Working Group approved the Joint ATIS/TIA WEA Federal Alert Gateway to CMSP Gateway Interface Specification (J-STD-101) and the specification was adopted as the Government Interface Design Specification for IPAWS-OPEN.
+The adoption initiated the 28-month period during which participating Commercial Mobile Service Providers (CSMP) needed to develop, test and deploy their portion of the WEA system.
 In addition, ATIS and TIA approved the Joint ATIS/TIA WEA Federal Alert Gateway to CMSP Gateway Interface Test Specification (J-STD-102).

-A key differentiator of the WEA capability versus existing subscription-based text messaging alert services currently available in some localities is that WEA will enable alert messages to be broadcast to any capable cell phone within range of a targeted cellular communications towers.
-WEA also utilize different communications channels and protocols in cellular systems which decrease the impact of network congestion on alert message delivery during times of emergency.
-WEA facilitate the dissemination of three types of alerts: Presidential Alerts, Imminent Threat Alerts, and America's Missing: Broadcast Emergency Response (AMBER) Alerts.
+A key differentiator of the WEA capability versus existing subscription-based text messaging alert services currently available in some localities is that WEAs enable alert messages to be broadcast to any WEA-capable cell phone within range of a targeted cellular communications tower.
+WEAs also utilize different communications channels and protocols in cellular systems which decrease the impact of network congestion on alert message delivery during times of emergency.
+WEAs facilitate the dissemination of three types of alerts: Presidential Alerts, Imminent Threat Alerts, and America's Missing: Broadcast Emergency Response (AMBER) Alerts.

 IPAWS Commercial Mobile Service Provider Authorization Process

-IPAWS uses a standardized process to ensure that all voluntarily participating commercial service providers (CMSP) are duly authorized and vetted in accordance with Federal Communications Commission (FCC) regulation and guidance.
+IPAWS uses a standardized process to ensure that all voluntarily participating Commercial Mobile Service Providers (CMSP) are duly authorized and vetted in accordance with Federal Communications Commission (FCC) regulation and guidance.
 A participating carrier may apply to the Federal Emergency Management Agency (FEMA) to connect to IPAWS in order to disseminate Wireless Emergency Alerts (WEA), created by authorized message originators, to their subscribers.
 The following information is for CMSPs interested in, or currently participating in, WEA and IPAWS.

-Connection to IPAWS for CMSP free; however, to receive a message from IPAWS, a CMSP must procure its own WEA compatible solution.
+Connection to IPAWS for CMSP is free; however, to receive a message from IPAWS, a CMSP must procure its own WEA-compatible solution.
 This solution must be implemented in accordance with J-STD-101.
 The solution must also be successfully tested by the carrier and/or service provider in the IPAWS-Open Platform for Emergency Networks (IPAWS-OPEN) test environment, in accordance with J-STD-102.